 Born to Run: An exciting read on how running is a core part of being human, interwoven with a thrilling story behind one of the greatest races ever ran.

 Outliers: I credit this book to be the tipping point (pun intended for any Gladwell fans) that led me to love reading.
 I’m continually in awe of Gladwell’s remarkable storytelling and persuasiveness, and this book is a fitting demonstration of his genius.
 A fascinating read for those curious about the science of success.

 The Art of Racing in the Rain: Combine a dog, Seattle, Ferraris, and Senna into a story and you will easily have me hooked.
 The story is one of the few that I’ve felt deep connections to as a dog-lover, car enthusiast, and Seattelite.

 Start With Why: A powerful book on understanding purpose – this has substantially influenced how I lead and my approach to everything I do.

 Where Good Ideas Come From: An engaging book that studies the process of innovation.
 This book plays a strong role in my entrepreneurial mindset.

 The Design of Everyday Things: The book that introduced me to the world of design.
 Most importantly, it made me aware of all of the design around me and truly appreciate the effort put into creating the world we live in.

 Predictably Irrational: A captivating and surprising read on how the human mind is consistently irrational.
 Introduced me to behavioral economics, which I have been addicted to ever since.

-Freakonomics/Superfreakonomics/Think Like a Freak: Aside from the awesome title, I was drawn to this book because of my fascination for the application of economics to everyday life.
+Freakonomics/Superfreakonomics/Think Like a Freak: Aside from the awesome title, I was drawn to these books because of my fascination for the application of economics to everyday life.
 I love the seeming randomness of Levitt’s nimble mind; you never know what to expect in the next chapter.